-A luxurious home does not have to be styled with the most expensive items.
+A luxurious home must not be styled with the most expensive items.
 Instead, it is a matter of having a sense of style, being creative, and putting everything together to elevate the space.
-Avoid breaking the bank while also making a luxurious home achievable with a minimal budget and simple tricks here and there.
+Avoid breaking the bank while making a luxurious home achievable with a minimal budget and simple tricks here and there.

 Enhance the Lighting

 Capturing the best lighting enhances a home’s ambiance.
 However, natural light should not be the final stop.
 Lighting is about creating balance.
 Additional lighting goes a long way, too.
-Especially when used creatively.
+Mainly when used creatively.

 Homeowners who want luxurious homes should consider extra lighting options like task and accent lighting.
 Task lighting helps illuminate a specific focal point and aids in performing tasks like reading.

-Some ways to add task lighting are lamps, down-lights, and pendant lighting.
+Some ways to add task lighting are lamps, downlights, and pendant lighting.
 Accent lighting creates a particular atmosphere.
-Such lights are typically used to highlight certain things like architectural features, artwork, or item collections.
+Such lights typically highlight architectural features, artwork, or item collections.

 Add & Play with Textures